Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are very strong, making the correct answer quite clear if one is familiar with the definition of animation.
-However, the misinformed and fake clues are well-crafted to create plausible alternative interpretations, especially for someone less familiar with precise definitions or trying to guess based on common associations.
-This balance makes it a moderately challenging puzzle.
+**Reasoning:** The informed clues are strong enough to point towards Animation, while the fake clues provide decent misdirection.
+The misinformed clues are a bit too weak, which slightly reduces the overall difficulty from a perfect 3.5-4.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.7/5
+**Overall Quality Score:** 3.7/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
 - Insufficient ambiguity in misinformed clues
-- Answer word revealed in clues

 **Priority Actions:**
 1. Minor length adjustments